 Hebrews 10:7, 9, KJV

 The original prophecy, as written by King David about a thousand years earlier, finds its origin in the following verses from the fortieth Psalm:

 "Then said I, Lo, I come: in the volume of the book it is written of me, I delight to do thy will, O my God: yea, thy law is within my heart."

-As some of you will know, unlike Jesus who delighted to do His Father's Will, King Saul was a king of another kind.
-Rather than acknowledge and obey the voice of the Lord, he relied upon his own wisdom and human understanding.
+As some of you will know, unlike Jesus who delighted to do His Father's Will, King Saul was a king of a very different kind.
+Rather than acknowledge and obey the voice of the Lord via the Prophet Samuel, he relied upon his own wisdom and human understanding.
 Because of this, the Scriptures inform us that God became angry with Saul, and rent the kingdom from him, and eventually made David the king.
 David actually served in Saul's army at the time.
 Consider the following verses:

 "Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths."